 Antibiotics for Diverticulitis

-Diverticulitis is an inflammation of one or more diverticula, which are small pouches created by herniation of mucosa into the wall of the colon.
+Diverticulitis is an inflammation of one or more diverticula, which are small pouches resulted from herniations or protrusions of the intestinal mucosa and submucosa.

-Diverticulosis (also known as diverticular disease), is the condition of having diverticula (pouche) in the colon.
+Diverticulosis (also known as diverticular disease), is the condition of having diverticula (pouch) in the colon.

-Signs and symptoms of diverticulitis depend on the location of the affected diverticulum, the severity of the inflammatory process, and the presence of complications.
+Signs and symptoms of diverticulitis depend on the location of the affected diverticulum, degree and extent of the inflammation, and complications.
+Any part of the colon may be affected, but the vast majority of diverticula develop in the sigmoid colon.

 The most common symptoms are: